mma5997/leetcode-and-practice/README.md

 # leetcode-and-practice
-To practice Leetcode or company OA problems
+This is an eclipse java project to practice Leetcode or company OA problems.
+Just import it as a project in eclipse.